GL Communications Inc.

 Using reassembly option user can specify VPI /VCI value to reassemble as per the Segmentation and Reassembly rules defined by the specified AAL type.
 It multiplexes ATM cells as per the user specified VPI/VCI/AAL type into CPS or SAR frames.
 ATM cells not satisfying the user specification will be reassembled as per the default specification.

-Call trace defining important call specific parameters like call status, release cause, parties involved and more are displayed in Call Trace view.
-Call traces can also be logically grouped, with each group comprised of unidirectional (either 'Forward' or 'Backward') data links (applicable for A1 interface only).
+Important call specific parameters like call status, release cause, parties involved and more are displayed in Call Detail Record View.
+Call traces can also be logically grouped, with each group comprising of unidirectional (either 'Forward' or 'Backward') data links (applicable for A1 interface only).
+Additionally, users are provided with the option to search a particular call detail record from the captured traces.

 Statistics is an important feature available in CDMA analyzer and can be obtained for all frames both in real-time as well as offline mode.
-Various statistics can be obtained to study the performance and trend in the CDMA network, based on protocol fields and different parameters such as Use Type (Key/Total/Field) , Statistic type (Frame count, Byte count, Frames/Sec) and patterns like Range List, Wild card.
+Various statistics can be obtained to study the performance and trend in the CDMA network, based on protocol fields and different parameters.

 Enhanced Trace Saving Options